 - In a partial bicornuate uterus, 40-50% of all babies present as breech (feet first) during labor and deliver.
 Women with a complete bicornuate uterus had 0% breech presentation.
 These statistics are from researchers in Finland and the journal Obstetrical and Gynecological Survey.
 Breech presentation increases potential complications for labor and delivery for the mother and child.
 Babies presenting breech are considered slightly higher risk and may end up in cesarean section.

 - Higher risk of cervical incompetence.
 If cervical incompetence is present, a cervical cerclage may be necessary.
 A cervical cerclage is where the cervix is stitched closed at a certain point in the pregnancy, usually during the second trimester.
 The cerclage is then taken out at the end of pregnancy in preparation for labor and birth.

-What Can I do Naturally to Improve My Chances of Carrying to Term?
+What Can I Do Naturally to Improve My Chances of Carrying to Term?

-With physical abnormalities of the uterus, the most important thing you can do would be to keep the uterus as healthy as possible by maintaining it’s strength, circulation and position.
-This also includes addressing any other fertility issue you may have such as uterine fibroids, hormonal imbalance, endometriosis, ect.
-Our Improving Uterine Health for Fertility, Conception and Implantation article is a great guide to maintaining uterine health overall.
+With physical abnormalities of the uterus, the most important thing you can do would be to keep the uterus as healthy as possible by maintaining its strength, circulation and position.
+This also includes addressing any other fertility issue you may have such as uterine fibroids, hormonal imbalance, endometriosis, etc. Our Improving Uterine Health for Fertility, Conception and Implantation article is a great guide to maintaining uterine health overall.
 You will want to keep your uterus in top shape if you are already facing pregnancy, labor and birth with a heart-shaped uterus.
 This will give you the best chances for a healthy pregnancy, labor, delivery and baby possible!
 It is important to think ahead before trying to conceive.
 If you have a heart-shaped uterus you will want to prepare in advance of conception; think of ways to increase your uterine health.